Circuit breaker dimming lights

 3. 3

-If the problem persists, contact a licensed electrician to inspect the circuit and make any necessary repairs.
+If the breaker trips again, do not continue to reset it.
+Call in a professional electrician to inspect the circuit and make necessary repairs.

 Frequently Asked Questions